Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 This offered lots of opportunities here.

-### What can you do with VM
+### Virtual memory's feature

 So what can you do with VM?

+#### Page fault

-- Well first, **if you have a logical address that does not map to any physical RAM, when you access that address in your process, a page fault happens**.
+Well first, **if you have a logical address that does not map to any physical RAM, when you access that address in your process, a page fault happens**.
 At that point the kernel stops that thread and tries to figure out what needs to happen.

+#### Share Physical RAM

-- The next thing is **if you have two processes, with different logical addresses, mapping to the same physical page, those two processes are now sharing the same bit of RAM.
+The next thing is **if you have two processes, with different logical addresses, mapping to the same physical page, those two processes are now sharing the same bit of RAM.
 You now have sharing between processes.**

-### File backed mapping
+#### File backed mapping

 Another interesting feature is **file backed mapping**.